gabrieldansereau/ms_networks_opinion/README.md

 network indicators can accelerate the establishment of operational monitoring frameworks.

-# Box 1 - Trophic role of keystone species
+> # Box 1 - Trophic role of keystone species {-}

-Explicitly considering networks in conservation and decision-making  (i.e. by monitoring and managing for network-derived properties) is not a drastic shift, as networks are often implicitly included in conservation decisions and recovery plans.
-The keystone species concept, frequently mentioned in conservation literature [e.g., 2,21] and highlighted by initiatives focused on rewilding and ecological restoration [22,23], is linked to the disproportionate effects some species have on their (trophic) networks [24, also see 25 for the diverse roles of species identified as keystones].
-Similarly, several large carnivores have been associated with trophic cascades, where effets of predator declines propagated across food webs to herbivores, mesopredators, and beyond [26].
-This reflects network consideration through species’ effects on others, even if network-specific properties are not explicitly quantified – i.e. metrics like connectance, species trophic level, or centrality do not explicitly enter planning or decision-making.
+>
+> Explicitly considering networks in conservation and decision-making  (i.e. by
+> monitoring and managing for network-derived properties) is not a drastic
+> shift, as networks are often implicitly included in conservation decisions and
+> recovery plans.
+The keystone species concept, frequently mentioned in
+> conservation literature [e.g., 2,21] and highlighted by initiatives focused on
+> rewilding and ecological restoration [22,23], is linked to the
+> disproportionate effects some species have on their (trophic) networks [24,
+> also see 25 for the diverse roles of species identified as keystones].
+> Similarly, several large carnivores have been associated with trophic
+> cascades, where effets of predator declines propagated across food webs to
+> herbivores, mesopredators, and beyond [26].
+This reflects network
+> consideration through species’ effects on others, even if network-specific
+> properties are not explicitly quantified – i.e. metrics like connectance,
+> species trophic level, or centrality do not explicitly enter planning or
+> decision-making.
+>

-Importantly, keystone species are often tied to quantified conservation targets.
+> Importantly, keystone species are often tied to quantified conservation
-For example, prairie dogs (*Cynomys spp.*) are considered keystone species due to their important ecosystem functions and large impact compared to other herbivores, which are not replicated by other species [27,28].
-The Recovery Strategy and Action Plan for the Black-tailed Prairie Dog (Cynomys ludovicianus) in Canada identifies it as a conservation priority due to its keystone status, crucial for the recovery of the Black-footed Ferret (Mustela nigripes) and serving as a vital food source for several other at-risk species [29].
+> targets.
+For example, prairie dogs (*Cynomys spp.*) are considered keystone
+> species due to their important ecosystem functions and large impact compared
+> to other herbivores, which are not replicated by other species [27,28].
+The
+> Recovery Strategy and Action Plan for the Black-tailed Prairie Dog (*Cynomys
+> ludovicianus*) in Canada identifies it as a conservation priority due to its
+> keystone status, crucial for the recovery of the Black-footed Ferret (*Mustela
+> nigripes*) and serving as a vital food source for several other at-risk
-Conservation targets for Black-tailed Prairie Dogs in Canada include maintaining a minimum area of occupancy of 1,400 ha across 20 colonies and a minimum average population density of 7.5 individuals/ha by 2040, ensuring at least an 80% probability of population persistence over 50 years [29].
+> species [29].
+Conservation targets for Black-tailed Prairie Dogs in Canada
+> include maintaining a minimum area of occupancy of 1,400 ha across 20 colonies

-The implicit consideration of network structure in conservation targets can facilitate the uptake of new network-based indicators by practitioners and decision-makers.
-Indeed, knowing this structure provides additional ways to identify which species are potential keystones, beyond their emblematic nature [30].
-Other forms of network-thinking are similarly part of management considerations, such as spatial ecological networks planning [31] and ecosystem-based management [11].
-Explicitly considering network-based indicators will complement these forms of network-thinking and enhance conservation assessments to include ecosystem-wide components.
+> and a minimum average population density of 7.5 individuals/ha by 2040,
+> ensuring at least an 80% probability of population persistence over 50 years
+> [29].
+>
+> The implicit consideration of network structure in conservation targets can
+> facilitate the uptake of new network-based indicators by practitioners and
+> decision-makers.
+Indeed, knowing this structure provides additional ways to
+> identify which species are potential keystones, beyond their emblematic nature
+> [30].
+Other forms of network-thinking are similarly part of management
+> considerations, such as spatial ecological networks planning [31] and
+> ecosystem-based management [11].
+Explicitly considering network-based
+> indicators will complement these forms of network-thinking and enhance
+> conservation assessments to include ecosystem-wide components.

 # Challenges & opportunities